-The app features an integrated browser which supports auto-filling of forms.
+The app features an integrated browser that supports the auto-filling of forms.

-1Password is free for Android and costs $17.99 (you only have to pay once, there are no subscriptions) to download for iOS but this is explained by the difference in the functionality of the app in the two operating systems.
+1Password is free for Android and costs $17.99 (you only have to pay once, there are no subscriptions) to download for iOS, but this is explained by the difference in the app’s functionality in the two operating systems.

-In Android, the apps works mainly as a 1Password reader that enables access to data that was originally created in other platform such as a Mac.
+In Android, the apps work mainly as a 1Password reader that enables access to data originally created in other platforms such as a Mac.
 In iOS, you can sync the encrypted data stored in 1Password’s vault with multiple devices.

-This free password manager also offers a digital wallet and it is compatible with iOS and Android.
+This free password manager also offers a digital wallet and is compatible with iOS and Android.

 It has a storage vault where you can enter, protect, and store passwords as well as personal details.

-Dashlane also has a built-in browser with additional keyboard and auto-fill functions.
-If you opt for the $29.99 per year premium service you will be able to enjoy full data back up and multi-device syncing.
+Dashlane also has a built-in browser with an additional keyboard and auto-fill functions.
+If you opt for the $29.99 per year premium service, you will be able to enjoy full data backup and multi-device syncing.

-RoboForm is one of the best password management apps that not only offers an encrypted vault to store passwords but also other sensitive data.
+RoboForm is one of the best password management apps that offer an encrypted vault to store passwords and other sensitive data.

 With RoboForm, you can enjoy multi-device syncing and an integrated browser that lets you fill in forms and logins automatically.

-The app is available for Android, Windows Phone 8 and iOS.
+The app is available for Android, Windows Phone 8, and iOS.
 The password generator feature is available in the Android version and will also be included soon for iOS.
-You can get it for free or get a licence for $9.95 per year to enjoy all it can offer.
+You can get it for free or get a license for $9.95 per year to enjoy all it can offer.

-There is a password generator option so you can create and save new login details fast and easy.
+There is a password generator option so you can create and save new login details fast and easily.

-You can back up data stored in services like Dropbox, as well as email and if it is detected that someone has attempted to guess your master password to access your secured data, there is a self-destruct feature.
+You can back up data stored in services like Dropbox and email, and if it is detected that someone has attempted to guess your master password to access your secured data, there is a self-destruct feature.

-OneSafe is available for iOS, Android and Windows phone.
-In the iOS version, there is a browser feature included that it’s handy for auto-filling forms and logins and the Windows Phone version is available for just $1.99, while for the rest of mobile OS it costs $5.99.
+OneSafe is available for iOS, Android, and Windows phones.
+The iOS version has a browser feature that is handy for auto-filling forms and logins, and the Windows Phone version is available for just $1.99, while for the rest of mobile OS, it costs $5.99.